Construction begins on 86-unit affordable housing community at Palm Lake Christian Church in Disston Heights

 “This project aligns deeply with our core values of innovation, accountability, and integrity,” Neil Brickfield, Pinellas County Housing Authority, said in a statement.
 “We are proud to support a development that’s not only affordable but transformational for the people it serves.”

-The development is backed by a $23,482,000 loan from Bank of America, which is also providing a low-income housing tax equity of $22 million, and $1,544,057 in American Rescue Plan Act (ARPA) funds contributed by the City of St. Petersburg.
+The development is being financed with a $23,482,000 loan from Bank of America, $22 million in Low-Income Housing Tax Credit (LIHTC) equity also provided by the bank, and $1,544,057 in American Rescue Plan Act (ARPA) funds from the City of St. Petersburg.

 An aerial of the palm lake christian church at 5401 22nd avenue north | Google earth